 Your IT infrastructure, resources, and components play a crucial role in your system performance, security, and overall health.
 Provisioning is often one of the very first steps toward setting up the right environment for your workload requirements – both locally and in the cloud.

-Here’s a handy guide to how provisioning works in IT.
-We’ll also share a tool to help you prevent overprovisioning and waste by automating provisioning in the cloud.
+Here’s a handy guide to how provisioning works in IT, covering everything from server and cloud provisioning to automated infrastructure as code workflows.
+We’ll also share a tool to help you prevent overprovisioning and waste by optimizing provisioning in the cloud.

 What Is Provisioning In IT?